 Locally based print company PresstoPrint (later rebranded as Reebrooks) who at the time had branches in Trowbridge, Bath and Bristol sponsored the Knockout Cup competition for 15 years.
 The sponsorship of the Knockout Cup was taken on by local company AM Print & Copy for the 2013/14 season and they are in their eighth year sponsoring the competition.

 The WG Parr Trophy was first sponsored by Trowbridge based Rainbow Launderette and for many years by Westernsport Trophies, before RP Clarke Sheds & Fencing took on the sponsorship for the 2020/2021 season.

 Over the years the Subsidiary Cup has seen many different sponsors, The Bath Chronicle and Dave Wolf Construction to name just a couple, that was until Westbury based Gooding Accounts took on the mantle a few years back and have been the main sponsor whenever we are in a position to run the competition.

 Local newspaper The Gazette & Herald until recently sponsored the Player of the Season, Golden Boot and Secretary of the Year awards and operated the League’s Official Website for a period of time.
 A new sponsor hopes to be announced at the start of the new season.

-Along with the Commercial Sponsorship, modern I.T. systems and good Media coverage makes communication a lot easier than it ever used to be.
-We also have the Football Associations Full Time system and Whole Game System (WGS) which helps greatly with the running of the league and communication with teams, referees and committee members, and at the start of the 2017/18 season we reintroduced the twitter page, which has been a great success.
+Along with the Commercial Sponsorship, modern IT systems and excellent media coverage makes communication a lot easier than it ever used to be.
+We also have the Football Associations Full Time System and Whole Game System (WGS) which helps greatly with the running of the league and communication with teams, referees and committee members, and at the start of the 2017/18 season we reintroduced the twitter page, which has been a great success.